antoinechoffrut/UHCW/README.md

 one of which administers multiple types of tests.

-## Scripts and notebooks
+## Notebooks

-- The script `UHCW_scraping.py` downloads the data hourly (most of the time).
-- The script `UHCW-create-master.py` aggregates the files generated with `UHCW_scraping.py` into a single file, `appointments.csv`.
-- The Jupyter notebook `UHCW_understanding.ipynb` helps to understand the UHCW dataset.
+- The Jupyter notebook `UHCW-understanding.ipynb` helps to understand the UHCW dataset.
-- The Jupyter notebook `UHCW-booking-history.ipynb` provides a visualization of the **booking history**, that is, whether an appointment is booked or available at the data collection times.
+- The Jupyter notebook `UHCW-booking-history.ipynb` provides a visualization of
+  - the **booking history**, that is, whether an appointment is booked or available at all data collection times;
+  - the **final status** of the appointments, that is, whether the appoinments were eventually booked or unused; and
-- The Jupyter notebook `UHCW_reconstruction.ipynb` reconstructs the **booking activity**, that is, the times when an appointnent was booked (thus disappearing from the dataset) or cancelled (when it reappears).
+  - the **booking activity**, that is, the times when appointments are booked (thus disappearing from the dataset) or cancelled (when it reappears).

+## Scripts

+- The script `UHCW-scraping.py` downloads the data hourly (most of the time).
+- The script `UHCW-create-master.py` aggregates the files generated with `UHCW-scraping.py` into a single file, `appointments.csv`.
-- The file `UHCW.py` contains custom functions and classes used in the notebooks.
+- The file `UHCW.py` contains custom functions used in the notebooks.